Mariam Rezaei: TOPH / The Old Police House

 In 2013 Rezaei set up a studio and performance space at The Old Police House in Gateshead.

 An organisation and artists' collective called TOPH (of which Rezaei is a director and artist member) has developed from and beyond this specific location.
 TOPH has hosted the TUSK FRINGE as part of TUSK Festival, Gateshead since 2015.

 Awards

 Mariam was awarded Best Newcomer 2012 Award at the Journal Culture Awards and the 'Enhancing Communities' Award with Northern Proud Voices in 2014.

+In 2022 Rezaei received the Paul Hamlyn Foundation 'Awards for Artists' prize for her contribution to the field of music composition.